git-abhishek/gsoc-2018/Abhishek_Singh_Proposal.md

 ```

 yt is written in Python as well as Cython.
 Though there is already a testing framework for both, there are few key issues with them, described as follows:
-  * Code coverage in both languages is less than X%
+  * Expected Code coverage in both languages is less than 15%
   * Previous attempts have been made for Cython code coverage but that has resulted in appreciably slowing down the build runtime (done by [Kacper Kowalik](https://github.com/Xarthisius))
   * Answer testing takes a lot of time to run